 If there is another e-mail account that should be designated as a preferred address for mass mailings, it is possible to unsubscribe from the list using the currently subscribed account and then re-subscribe from the preferred account.
-(See Appendix I.) Alternatively, you may choose to forward your SPH account to the other account.
+(See Appendix I) Alternatively, you may choose to forward your SPH account to the other account.

-Since e-mail is the primary mode of communicating information to students, it is imperative that your e-mail be checked regularly.
-Students are held responsible for information disseminated via email.
+Since UNC e-mail is the primary mode of communicating information to students, it is imperative that your e-mail be checked regularly.
+Students are held responsible for information disseminated via email, regardless of time of year.